tolauwae/phd-thesis/src/foundations/foundations.typ

 === Four debuggers, four semantics

 Given the wide variety of debuggers, we will present our formal framework---for debugger semantics and their correctness---by discussing four different debuggers with each their own semantics.
-The last debugger serves as a counter example, illustrating a common type of debugger that is complete but not sound.
+The last debugger serves as a counterexample, illustrating a common type of debugger that is complete but not sound.
 Importantly, the semantics follow the same general design---presenting the overall formal framework we use in this dissertation.

 #let remotedbg = $lambda^ast.basic_DD$